rzgarespo/Ultimate-Godmode-Oscillator/README.md

 - Blue LSMA: A Blue LSMA plot below the 50 level indicates a bearish sentiment.
 It suggests that the underlying SMA is moving downward, which can result in the expansion of the B-Bands.

-- Green Line: If the Green Line falls down to the 50 level, it indicates a decrease in buying pressure and a potential downward move towards the Yellow B-Band Basis.
+- Green Line: If the Green Line falls down to the 50 level, it indicates a decrease in buying pressure and a potential downward move towards the B-Band Basis (20MA).

 - White Energy: The White Energy, represented by the Gray "cloud," provides an indication of the strength of price moves.
 A downward movement of the White Energy, while the Red and Blue lines are below the 50 level, suggests a potential slowdown in the downward move.